Industrial Cleaning Business Valuation

 Industrial Cleaning Business Valuation Calculator & Exit Planning Built for Industrial Cleaning Company Owners

-Industrial cleaning companies with 70%+ contract revenue and 90%+ retention trade at 4x-8x EBITDA.
-YourExitValue tracks the contract and safety metrics buyers use to price acquisitions.
+Industrial cleaning companies with recurring contracts, specialized equipment, and trained crews trade at 2.5x-5.0x SDE and 4.0x-8.0x EBITDA.
+YourExitValue tracks contract revenue mix, customer retention, and safety compliance buyers use to price facility services acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com